kevinmadson026/Gameflix-Game-Finder-Extension/README.md

    * If the database is empty, click **Sync Again (Online)** to fetch all systems and games automatically, You can monitor the real-time progress right on the screen.
    * Alternatively, click **Import Database** to load wizzardsk_games_database.json with all games

+     ⚠️ Important Note: When launching a game for the first time, your browser may prompt you to open Windows PowerShell.
+If available, make sure to check the "Always allow..." box to ensure future games launch seamlessly without interruption.

      This scanning process usually takes quite a while—after all, there are thousands of games across 239 different systems.
 If you prefer, here’s a link to download the database and import it directly into the extension, which will speed up the process.